ubarsc/pyshepseg/doc/source/index.rst

 tile boundaries, so the result is seamless.

 This technique should be used with caution.
-See the docstring for the ``pyshepseg.tiling`` module for further discussion of usage and caveats.
+See the docstring for the ``pyshepseg.tiling`` module and the :func:`pyshepseg.tiling.doTiledShepherdSegmentation` function for further discussion of usage and caveats.

 Once a segmentation has been completed, statistics can be gathered per segment on large rasters using the functions defined in the ``pyshepseg.tilingstats``